msmur/blog/README.md

 3. Insights (the topics I've reflected on, or dived into, and modeled some thoughts around, geared towards more practical/specific topics)
 4. How-To's (practical shit I had trouble figuring out, hopefully it'll help some weary wandering developer out)

----

-Why are you adding umami parameters through a script you ask!?

-Well - to be honest, I initially thought they needed to be kept a 'secret' but quickly realized that the values are going to be displayed in the raw html anyway so...
-Anyway, I continued in order to experiment with programmatically defining the config in my `hugo.toml`.